 5. Record Main Points

-This is a must for all notes you will ever take.
+This is a must when you are learning how to organize notes.
 This section on your note pages includes lecture titles, chapter titles, and big ideas only.

 If you do this, you will have an easier time adding the sub-headings and the details under each subheading.